nikbrandt/macOS-CPP-VSC-Config/usage.md

 ## Compiling

  - To compile the current file: `Cmd + Shift + B`
- - To compile all .cpp files in the directory of the currently selected file: `Cmd + T` and then `Enter` as long as "build dir files" is selected
+ - To compile all .cpp files in the directory of the currently selected file: `Cmd + T` and select "build dir files"

  ## Terminal Navigation
  - Focus/unfocus terminal: `Ctrl + \``